-I felt like I was living the real-life version of Katy Perry’s song “That’s what we get for waking up in Vegas”.
-Every day was do-or-die and I was shaking glitter (cookie crumbs?) out of more places than I care to remember.
-I imagine this is what kids would feel like if school was canceled, Halloween lasted for a month, and the candy was also laced with crack.
+I felt like I was living the real-life version of Katy Perry’s “That’s what we get for waking up in Vegas”.
+Every day was do-or-die and I was shaking glitter (crumbs?) out of more places than I care to recall.
+I learned that waving expensive electronic property around is a great way to lose it very quickly.

-The new me lived in Palermo, ate WAY too much pizza, and had a really hard time discerning her front door from the other 10 on that block.
+The new me lived in Palermo, ate too much pizza, and had a hard time discerning her front door from the other 10 on that block.

 The learning curve

-As the days ticked by, I learned not to pet the street dogs and never ever to wear flip-flops when it rains.
-(It’s like the story of Noah’s Ark, only with lots of trash and dog poop instead of animals.)
+As the days ticked by, I learned not to pet the street dogs and never to wear flip-flops when it rains.
+My charm and talent for disgracing myself has resulted in some important takeaways:

 1.)
 Argentine pizza is eaten with a knife and fork.
-If you try to pick it up, the toppings will slide gracefully into your lap, like tiny passengers exiting a crashed plane.
+If you try to pick it up, the toppings will slip gracefully into your lap, like tiny passengers exiting a crashed plane.